theericzhang/doordash-clone/README.md

-# Doordash, a Rapid Prototype Clone 👯
+# Doordash Clone, a Rapid Prototype 👯

 👋 Hey there!
 Please take a look at [this Notion](https://piquant-dancer-3b9.notion.site/DoorDash-Clone-Discoveries-Hurdles-Lessons-A-WIP-7bd86cff0d764b4c8ff040a84557d361) to gauge at technical findings, hurdles, and lessons I am uncovering while working on this project.